-Objective B: Provide a bicycle system that supports the needs of Fort Ord residents, employees, students, and visitors.
+Objective B: Provide a bicycle system that supports the needs of Fort Ord residents, employees, students, and visitors and is integrated into a regional bike system.

 The Bicycle Classification System should be used as a guide for developing bicycle lanes in the former Fort Ord.
 The Caltrans Highway Design Manual designates three types of bikeways.
 (Bikeway is the general term for any marked bicycle facility.)
 Each of the three types of bikeways has standards for width, signs, and pavement markings: